DavidRaab/website/content/posts/2024-06-06-example-f-list-is-anemic.md

 about your data.

 <div class="info">
-In the YouTube video <a href="https://www.youtube.com/watch?v=v1CmGbOGb2I">Why Ocaml</a>
+In the YouTube video <a href="https://www.youtube.com/watch?v=-J8YyfrSwTk">Effective ML</a>
 this topic is discussed more deeply.
+Scott Wlaschin <a href="https://www.youtube.com/watch?v=2JB1_e5wZmU">Domain Modelling Made Functional</a> also is a good candidate.
 </div>

 But just having a List like above wouldn't be awesome, it would mean you have